drbfraser/HHA-CommunityBasedRehabilitation/docs/CONTRIBUTION.md

 ### 1. Create New Branch

-1. Ensure you're on the `master` branch.
-If not, check it out using `git checkout master`
+1. Ensure you're on the `main` branch.
+If not, check it out using `git checkout main`
 2. Pull the latest changes using `git pull`
 3. Create a new branch with a short, descriptive name starting with the issue number.
 For example, `6-frontend-login-page`.
 You can create a branch using the command `git checkout -b [BRANCH_NAME]`